kubernetes/git-sync/README.md

               This mode can be slow and may require a longer --sync-timeout value.
             - off: Disable explicit git garbage collection, which may be a good fit when also using --one-time.

+    --group-write, $GITSYNC_GROUP_WRITE
+            Ensure that data written to disk (including the git repo metadata, checked out files, worktrees, and symlink) are all group writable.
+            This corresponds to git's notion of a "shared repository".
+This is useful in cases where data produced by git-sync is used by a different UID.
+This replaces the older --change-permissions flag.

     -h, --help
             Print help text and exit.